 - Advertising costs for the newspaper ad and billboard

 Trying to figure out what is tax deductible and which write-off category it falls into can feel overwhelming, but it doesn’t have to be!
-Lili’s Tax Optimizer tools have a built-in Write-Off Tracker to help you categorize every transaction as it comes in.
-When it’s time to file your taxes, you’ll already have all of your write-offs organized and ready to submit to ensure you receive all of the tax savings your business is entitled to!
+Lili’s Tax Preparation software helps you categorize your transactions instantly throughout the year.
+And, When it’s time to file your taxes, you’ll already have all of your write-offs organized and ready to submit to ensure you receive all of the tax savings your business is entitled to!